 \begin{eg} Let $G$ be a simple graph on vertex set $[n]$, and let $A_G$ be its adjacency matrix with entries considered as elements of $\mathbb F_2$.
 As the matrix $A_G$ is skew-symmetric, the row-span of the $n\times 2n$ matrix $[I_n | A_G]$ is an isotropic subspace of $\mathbb F_2^{2n}$, and hence defines an even delta-matroid $\D(G)$.
 The interlace polynomial was originally defined and studied as a graph invariant.
 See \cite{Duchamp, InterlaceBollobas, AvdH04}. \end{eg}

-\begin{eg} A graph $\Gamma$ embedded in a surface, also known as a ribbon graph, with edges labeled by~$[n]$ defines a delta-matroid $\D(\Gamma)$ whose feasible sets are the ``quasi-trees'' of $\Gamma$.
-See \cite{CMNR19a} for a history and proofs, and \cite{CMNR19b} for further connection between delta-matroids and ribbon graphs generalizing the connection between matroids and graphs. \cite[Theorem 4.3.5]{BGW} shows that such a delta-matroid has a $D_n$-representation (see also \cite{BBGS00}). \end{eg}
+\begin{eg} A graph $\Gamma$ embedded in a surface, also known as a ribbon graph, with edges labeled by~$[n]$ defines a delta-matroid $\D(\Gamma)$ whose feasible sets are the ``spanning quasi-trees'' of $\Gamma$, i.e., the spanning subgraphs whose small neighborhood has just one boundary component.
+Note that for a planar graph, this coincides with the usual graphical matroid of the graph.
+See \cite{CMNR19a} for a history and proofs, and \cite{CMNR19b} for further connection between delta-matroids and ribbon graphs generalizing the connection between matroids and graphs. \cite[Theorem 4.3.5]{BGW} shows that such a delta-matroid has a $D_n$ representation (see also \cite{BBGS00}). \end{eg}